 About the skin

-The skin is the body’s largest organ.
-It protects against infection and injury, and it helps regulate body temperature.
+The skin is the largest organ in the body.
+It protects against infection and injury and helps regulate body temperature.
 The skin also stores water and fat and produces vitamin D.

 When found early, melanoma can often be cured with surgery.
-However, melanoma is the most serious form of skin cancer and can grow deep into the skin, invading lymph and blood vessels.
-The median age at which people are diagnosed with melanoma is just above 50 years old.
-Still, melanoma occurs in young adults with greater frequency than many other types of cancer.
+However, melanoma is 1 of the most serious forms of skin cancer.
+It can grow deep into the skin, called invasive melanoma.
+It can also invade lymph nodes and blood vessels and spread to distant parts of the body.

-This section focuses on cutaneous melanoma, which is melanoma that develops on the skin.
-Melanoma can also develop in the mucous membranes that line the mouth, gastrointestinal tract, vagina, and other locations around the body.
+This section focuses on cutaneous melanoma, which is melanoma that first develops in the skin.
+Melanoma can also develop in the mucous membranes that line the mouth, the gastrointestinal tract, a woman’s vagina, and other locations around the body.
 Melanoma may also develop in the eye.
-You can learn more about melanoma diagnosed in other parts of the body, such as melanoma of the eye, melanoma of the anus, and melanoma of the vagina, in these specific cancer type sections.
-For information on non-melanoma skin cancer, review the section on basal cell and squamous cell skin cancers.
+Learn more about melanoma diagnosed in other parts of the body in these separate sections:

 Read more about melanoma here.